OfficeDev/Office-Samples/Excel-Add-in-ChartAPI-Anylysis-Data/README.md

 ### Run the add-in using Office Add-ins Development Kit extension

 We recommend you try this sample by using the [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger).
-The Office Add-ins Development Kit is an end-to end developer tool for building Office add-ins.
+The Office Add-ins Development Kit is an end-to-end developer tool for building Office add-ins.
 It helps create, run, and debug an Office Add-in.

 1. **Download the sample code**